MatchuPitchu/javascript-summary/01_basics-concepts.md

 ## JavaScript Modules

 - to split your code into multiple files/modules to keep code maintainable
-- when adding type attribute of `module` to your starting JavaScript file, then this file and every file connected with it has its own scoop -> WITHOUT `module` every integrated file with script tag is added to the global scoop
+- when adding type attribute of `module` to your starting JavaScript file, then this file and every file connected with it has its own scope -> WITHOUT `module` every integrated file with script tag is added to the global scope
 - to avoid `CORS` (Cross-Origin Resource Sharing) issues (that blocks download of files not having the same origin) you have to use a dev server

 ```HTML